vibansal/HapCUT2/recipes/HiC_10X/README.md

 Before running the pipeline, edit the top of the Snakefile to specify the paths to the required data and tools.
 If the Hi-C reads are already in BAM format they can be placed in 'data/hic_processed.bam' to skip the earlier steps.
+The pipeline will generate haplotype block files and place them in output/chr*.hap

 ##Caveats:
 This pipeline was extracted and simplified from the pipeline used for the HapCUT2